 Robe of Feathers consists of a year-round line of classic and timeless pieces for girls from 1-14 years, that fit with ease and comfort, while offering room to grow.
-As we introduce several collections throughout the year, most of the pieces are designed to be worn year-round with seasonal additions in styles, fabrics and colours.

 It is designed by Nele Hinrichsen, who has got her passion for precious materials and crafted finishings at Vivienne Westwood Couture, where she has worked for many years.

 Now her three little daughters are her inspiration and perfect to test every piece for its wearability.

 Please enjoy reading the legend of the Robe of Feathers...

 The Robe of Feathers